gim96/gim96/README.md

-### Hi there 👋
+### Hi there 👋 , I'm Gim Kelum
+I am Student , Web developer ,Freelancer , Founder at <a href='https://www.inivac.com'>inivac</a>
-I am Science and Technology Entusiast
+I am interesting in Science & Technology.

  <h2>GIM KELUM</h2>

 <!--
 **gim96/gim96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.